AlexWoodroof/Grading-Bot/README.md

 ## Features

-- **Mass Uploading**: Upload multiple student essays in PDF format at once.
+- **Batch Uploading**: Upload multiple student essays in PDF format at once.
 - **Custom Marking Schemes**: Define custom marking criteria tailored to your course requirements.
 - **AI-Powered Grading**: Automatically grade essays using OpenAI's ChatGPT, ensuring consistency and depth in feedback.
 - **Example-Based Training**: Provide examples of marked essays to help train the AI for better accuracy.